Driver Trainers: Driving TMC Foward

 Trainer of the Month: August 2016

-“Put your effort into teaching, so your students will put their effort into learning,” says Kyle Willinksy, our Trainer of the Month for August 2016, about his training fundamentals.
+“Put your effort into teaching, so your students will put their effort into learning,” says Kyle Willinksy, our Trainer of the Month for August 2016.

-Kyle was in the Navy for four years before he started driving for TMC.
-He then moved to Georgia and obtained his CDL.
+Kyle was in the Navy for four years before he started driving for TMC Transportation.
+He then moved to Georgia and obtained his Class A CDL.
 When Kyle was a driver trainee, his trainer, who went on to become his mentor, was the reason he decided to give driver training a shot.

 Pictured: Kyle Willinsky (right) and Jeff Geist, Training Coordinator Manager (right).